plcs2eco/plc/README.md

-# Protocol of Panasonic HL-C2 laser displacement sensor
+# Protocol of Panasonic HL-C2 laser displacement sensor in Python
  Requires additional Ethernet socket to communicate